nilostolte/Sudoku/README.md

 The expression in (1) gives a set where all bits containing zeros correspond to the available digits that are possible to be in `matrix[i][j]`.
 The candidate set is detected by the absent elements in the set, that is, all bits which are zero.

-The interest in this notation is that the concatenation of all three sets is obtained but just using two bitwise or operations.
+The interest in this notation is that the concatenation of all three sets is obtained by just using two bitwise or operations.

 One can observe how `cel` inverse mapping works to access the corresponding cell in `cells`.
 First, `i` and `j` are used as indices in `cel`. `cel[i]` and `cel[j]` give the corresponding line and column in `cells`.
 Therefore, `cells[cel[i]][cel[j]]` corresponds to the cell where `matrix[i][j]` is contained.